Auromix/ros-install-one-click/README.md

 ### Manual Installation

-If it is not possible to connect to `raw.githubusercontent.com`, download the `ros1_noetic_install.sh` file manually in the root directory, and execute the following command:
+If it is not possible to connect to `raw.githubusercontent.com`, download the `ros1_noetic_install.sh` file manually in the root directory`/home/<your_username>`, and execute the following command:

 ```bash
 sudo bash ros1_noetic_install.sh